openstax/cnx-deploy/environments/vm/README.md

         * Employ a user local "permanent" fix: Modify the IP address ranges in the `Vagrantfile` as needed to avoid a conflict (e.g. replace all occurences of 10.0.10 with X.Y.Z where the X.Y.Z.0/24 subnet won't conflict).
 Once updated, you should also:
             1. Run `vagrant destroy` followed by `vagrant up` to do a full rebuild
             2. Update your `/etc/hosts` with the select IP address (e.g. instead of 10.0.10.10 use X.Y.Z.10)

-#### Issue: I need packages from dist.rhaptos but it is currently inaccessible

-If `dist.rhaptos.org` is down or unreachable for some reason, it can cause local Vagrant deployments to fail.
-You can workaround the failure by manually copying files from a server that has already been successfully deployed with the dependency versions you're missing locally.
-For example, you can login to `qa.cnx.org` and:

-* Tar / download the files in `/var/lib/cnx/cnx-buildout/downloads/dist/`
-* Places those files under `cnx-deploy/files/src/cnx-buildout/downloads/dist`
-* Run `vagrant provision cnx-deploy`